Video Analytics

 A table with individual viewer data is also included.
 This table provides the following information:

-1. green coloring representing sections of the video that have been viewed.
+- Green coloring representing sections of the video that have been viewed.

-2. darker green shades for the areas of the video that have been viewed multiple times.
+- Darker green shades for the areas of the video that have been viewed multiple times.

 Hovering over the heat map at any point will provide a timestamp for that point in the video.

-In the upper right corner of the Video Analytics pages are three buttons that allow you to access the video watch page, get a copy of the watch page link, or visit the Video Details area in your Content Hosting Library.
+In the upper right corner of the Video Analytics page are three buttons that allow you to access the video watch page, get a copy of the watch page link, or visit the Video Details area in your Content Hosting Library.